Pre Hearing in UK Law

 “

-In doing so he or she gives effect to the overriding objectives contained in Part 1.
+It is important that a judge in appropriate cases should make use of the powers contained in Part 24.
 It saves expense; it achieves expedition; it avoids the court's resources being used up on cases where this serves no purpose, and I would add, generally, that it is in the interests of justice.
 If a claimant has a case which is bound to fail, then it is in the claimant's interests to know as soon as possible that that is the position.

 -